4GeeksAcademy/react-tutorial-exercises/exercises/05-adding-styles/README.md

 The most recommended way to do styles on React is using CSS-in-JS.

-Basically you create an object with your styles like this:
+Basically, you create an object with your styles like this:

 ```jsx
 const mySuperStyles = {